-A common teaching from lean methodologies is “Without standardisation; you cannot achieve effective kaizen, develop a lean management structure or even support a continuous improvement program.”
-Standardised work is an integral part of lean manufacturing.
-The goal of standardising the work is to reduce the variability in a process by documenting and training operators in the best way to perform that process, while achieving the required outcomes in Quality, Safety, Delivery and Cost.
-Standardised work is the least-used tool in lean, but arguably the most powerful one.
+A common teaching from Lean methodologies is “Without standardization; you cannot achieve effective Kaizen, develop a Lean management structure or even support a continuous improvement program.”
+Standardised work is an integral part of Lean Manufacturing.
+The goal of standardizing the work is to reduce the variability in a process by documenting and training operators in the best way to perform that process, while achieving the required outcomes in Quality, Safety, Delivery and Cost.
+Standardized work is the least-used tool in Lean, but arguably the most powerful one.
 Once Standard Work is in place, it becomes the baseline for all future improvements.

 When you think about a problem that occurs in a process or service, the source of problem comes down to one of three conditions: